Technical Assistance and Workforce Development

 How are proposals selected?

 Selection criteria may vary depending upon the type of program being selected.
-Competitive selection information is contained in published Notices of Funding Opportunity (NOFO).
+Competitive selection information is contained in the Federal Register Notices or published Notices of Funding Opportunity (NOFO).
 Directed agreement criteria are established by program managers and noted in application instructions.

 How may assistance be used?